 The Hall Of State

-A walk along the Esplanade should begin at the west entrance to the park on Parry Ave. and culminate at the Hall of State, an elaborate and regal Art Deco building that showcases the economic, agricultural, and social development of Texas.
+A walk along the Esplanade should begin at the west entrance on Parry Ave. and culminate at the elaborate Hall of State.
+Built in 1936 to commemorate the Texas Centennial, the Hall of State is considered the “crown jewel” of the Centennial and is dedicated to four centuries of Texas history, economic, agricultural, and social achievement under the flags of six nations.

 Exterior of The Hall of State